Dressing for School

 Post Oak Spirit Wear

 Show your school spirit with tees, caps, and other sports apparel from our official store at www.postoakbearkats.com.
-Other designs are available on select items, including The Post Oak School logo.
+A variety of designs are available on select items, including The Post Oak School logo and Bearkats logo.
 15% of sales go back to our Athletic Department, so your purchases support the teams in many ways.
 Go Bearkats!

 Lands’ End also has our logos for embroidery on any of their clothing.
 Contact their school division directly at 1-800-469-2222 or online at landsend.com.
 Post Oak’s preferred school number is 900115890.
 The logo number is 0843027K.